Aurora Innovation Inc. (AUR) upgraded Issued by Wall Street Gurus

 AUR’s Market Performance

-AUR stocks went down by -6.56% for the week, with a monthly drop of -15.56% and a quarterly performance of -50.00%, while its annual performance rate touched -90.60%.
-The volatility ratio for the week stands at 5.29% while the volatility levels for the past 30 days are set at 7.70% for Aurora Innovation Inc. The simple moving average for the period of the last 20 days is -9.38% for AUR stocks with a simple moving average of -59.61% for the last 200 days.
+AUR stocks went up by 1.68% for the week, with a monthly drop of -3.97% and a quarterly performance of -45.25%, while its annual performance rate touched -89.40%.
+The volatility ratio for the week stands at 8.22% while the volatility levels for the past 30 days are set at 7.77% for Aurora Innovation Inc. The simple moving average for the period of the last 20 days is -3.12% for AUR stocks with a simple moving average of -56.50% for the last 200 days.

 Analysts’ Opinion of AUR